-Total De Beers rough diamond production on a 100% basis (with the exception of the Gahcho Kué joint venture, which is on an attributable 51% basis) was 30.8 million carats in 2019, 35.3 million carats in 2018 and 33.5 million carats in 2017.
+Total De Beers rough diamond production on a 100% basis (with the exception of the Gahcho Kué joint venture, which is on an attributable 51% basis) was 25.1 million carats in 2020, 30.8 million carats in 2019 and 35.3 million carats in 2018.
+The 18% decrease from 2019 to 2020 was principally driven by lower demand due to the pandemic and COVID-19-related shutdowns in southern Africa during the first half of the year.
 The 13% decrease from 2018 to 2019 was principally driven by a reduction in South African production a result of the transition from open pit to underground.
 While trading conditions have improved somewhat since the third quarter of the year, production reduced in response to softer rough diamond demand conditions compared with 2018.
-The 6% increase from 2017 to 2018 was principally driven by higher plant utilization at Orapa, continued ramp-up of Gahcho Kué and higher grades at Victor.